 We’ve posted some helpful resources to find the reference material below.

-Providing references is a way to pinpoint a more exact style in line with the client’s preference without having to resort to vague descriptions.
-Once a reference is selected, you can use your skillset and the client’s specific needs to create a site unique to them.
+Providing references is a way to pinpoint a more exact style in line with the client’s preference without resorting to vague descriptions.
+Once a reference is selected, you can use your skillset and the client’s specific needs to create a unique site.